SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

 # Build & Publish Tab

-The Build & Publish tab converts raw JSON data into a structured Hugging Face dataset and optionally pushes it to the Hub with a generated dataset card.
+The Build & Publish tab converts your scraped data into a structured Hugging Face dataset and optionally pushes it to the Hub with a generated dataset card.

 Use this tab to:

-- Load a scraped JSON file (e.g. from the Scrape tab)
+- Load data from a database session or Hugging Face dataset
 - Create train/validation/test splits with reproducible settings
 - Save a `datasets.DatasetDict` to disk
 - Push datasets to the Hugging Face Hub with a basic README card